model-checking/kani/docs/src/dev-assess.md

 We expect that users will have the same questions as above, but in the long term, hopefully the answers to those trend towards an uninteresting "yes."
 So the new questions might be:

 3. Is this project ready for verification?
-Projects need to be reasonable well-tested first.
+Projects need to be reasonably well-tested first.
 Our operating hypothesis is that code currently covered by unit tests is the code that could become covered by proofs.
 4. How much of given project (consisting of multiple packages or workspaces) or which of the user's projects might be verifiable?
 If a user wants to start trying Kani, but they have the choice of several different packages where they might try, we can help find the package with the lowest hanging fruit.